 (b) any ramp which is or which may be used for the purpose of launching or landing a vessel;

-“officer” means an officer of the department;
+officer means an officer of the department;

-“private jetty” means a jetty used and maintained by any person not being a person representing or acting on behalf of the Government;
+private jetty means a jetty used and maintained by any person not being a person representing or acting on behalf of the Government;

-“public jetty” means any jetty the property of Her Majesty or vested in any person on behalf of Her Majesty;
+public jetty means any jetty the property of Her Majesty or vested in any person on behalf of Her Majesty;

-“vessel” includes any ship, lighter, barge, boat, raft, or craft of whatsoever description and howsoever navigated.
+vessel includes any ship, lighter, barge, boat, raft, or craft of whatsoever description and howsoever navigated.

 [Section 3 amended by No. 35 of 1986 s.
 3; No. 47 of 1993 s.
 13(1); No. 14 of 1996 s.
 4.]